Overview

 How do you get gonorrhea in the throat?

-Some studies claim that it can be transmitted through kissing as well.
+Some studies claim that kissing can transmit it as well.

 How is gonorrhea in the throat diagnosed?

-If you have had oral sex, you will need to inform your doctor so that you can have your throat checked, especially if you get tested for gonorrhea.
+If you have had oral sex, you will need to inform your doctor so that you can have your throat exam, especially if you get tested for gonorrhea.
 Culture is the “gold standard” test for gonorrhea in the throat.
-The nucleic acid amplification test (NAAT) is commonly used to test for genital gonorrhea.
+The nucleic acid amplification test (NAAT) helps diagnose genital gonorrhea.
 The culture test for gonorrhea is done using a sterile swab.
 The swab is rubbed against the back of the throat and then onto a culture plate.
-It takes time to get your test results as several days are needed for the bacterial colonies to grow and multiply.
-If someone tests positive for gonorrhea, they should also be tested for other STIs like chlamydia, HIV and syphilis.
+It takes time to get your test results as the bacterial colonies require several days to grow and multiply.
+If someone tests positive for gonorrhea, they should also run tests for other STIs like chlamydia, HIV, and syphilis.

 Gonorrhea in the throat treatment

-Gonorrhoea in the mouth is more challenging to treat than genital gonorrhoea.
-However, it can be cured with the proper antibiotics.
+Gonorrhoea in the mouth is more challenging to treat than genital gonorrhea.
+However, proper antibiotics intake can contain it.

 The CDC recommends treating uncomplicated gonorrhea with a single 500-milligram (mg) intramuscular dose of ceftriaxone.
-Although, for people who weigh around 330 lbs (150 kg), it is recommended they should receive a single 1-gram dose of ceftriaxone instead.
+Although, people who weigh around 330 lbs (150 kg) should receive a single 1-gram dose of ceftriaxone instead.

 These recommendations for gonorrhea medication are applicable for infections involving the genitals, pharynx, anus and rectum.
 Previously ceftriaxone plus oral azithromycin was the recommended treatment, but the treatment protocol has changed due to the emerging resistance to azithromycin.

 Chlamydial infection can co-occur with gonorrhea.
-In that case, 100 mg of doxycycline is prescribed twice daily for 7 days.
+In that case, doctors prescribe 100 mg of doxycycline twice daily for seven days.

 In individuals allergic to cephalosporin, an intramuscular dose of gentamicin(240mg) plus a 2-g oral dose of azithromycin is an option.